-Click to download the required audition excerpts.
+Click on your instrument name to download the required audition excerpts.
 You will find complete pages to some band compositions.
 Some pages may indicate particular lines to play.
 Otherwise, be prepared to play all the music on each page, skipping longer rests as needed.

 Trumpets and Horns: some of the parts may seem quite high-- do your best, but try to play as much as possible in the octave written.